Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 to the default activations (from layer `flatten_1`) and using `PoolingType.AVG` to average pool the extra dimensions from `res4a_branch2b`.

+Check out the [model summary](../model-zoo/dl4j/DL4JResNet50.md) to look at other layers you could use.

 ### GUI
 The first step is to open the MNIST meta ARFF file in the Weka Explorer `Preprocess` tab via `Open File`.
 A randomly sampled MNIST dataset of 420 images is provided in the WekaDeeplearning4j package for testing purposes